Genivia/RE-flex/doc/index.md

 #### `−−namespace=NAME`

-This places the generated scanner class in the C++ namespace `NAME` scope, that is `NAME::Lexer` (and `NAME::yyFlexLexer` when option `−−flex` is used).
-`NAME` can be a list of nested namespaces of the form `NAME1.NAME2.NAME3` ...
+This option places the generated scanner class in the C++ namespace `NAME` scope, that is `NAME::Lexer` (and `NAME::yyFlexLexer` when option `−−flex` is used).  `NAME` can be a list of nested namespaces of the form `NAME1::NAME2::NAME3` ...  or by using a dot as in `NAME1.NAME2.NAME3` ...

 #### `−−lexer=NAME`

-This defines the `NAME` of the generated scanner class and replaces the default name `Lexer` (and replaces `yyFlexLexer` when option `−−flex` is used).
+This option defines the `NAME` of the generated scanner class and replaces the default name `Lexer` (and replaces `yyFlexLexer` when option `−−flex` is used).

 #### `−−lex=NAME`

-This defines the `NAME` of the generated scanner function to replace the function name `lex()` (and `yylex()` when option `−−flex` is used).
+This option defines the `NAME` of the generated scanner function to replace the function name `lex()` (and `yylex()` when option `−−flex` is used).

 #### `−−class=NAME`

-This defines the `NAME` of the user-defined scanner class that should be derived from the generated base `Lexer` class.
+This option defines the `NAME` of the user-defined scanner class that should be derived from the generated base `Lexer` class.
 Use this option when defining your own scanner class named `NAME`.
 You can declare a custom lexer class in the first section of the lexer specification.
 Because the custom lexer class is